Last Updated

 As Epic’s pricing is negotiated and tied to the organization's size and complexity, no single ‘fixed price’ exists.
 Having said that, these industry benchmarks provide a realistic expectation for hospitals budgeting a major Epic rollout.

-Epic Costs For Small Clinics And Practices
+Epic EHR Costs For Small Clinics And Independent Practices

 Typical Cost Ranges For Small Clinics

-• Setup cost: Approximately $100,000 – $300,000, varying with practice size, selected features, and configuration.
+• Setup cost: Approximately $100,000 – $300,000, varying with practice size, selected features, and configuration

-• Monthly fees: Typically, $4,000 – $12,000 for ongoing support, hosting, and licensing, depending on the number of users and services included.
+• Monthly fees: Typically, $4,000 – $12,000 for ongoing support, hosting, and licensing, depending on the number of users and services included

 Cost Drivers For Small Practices